haikalchong/Project-1/README.md

 2. Flaticon
     - Other icons and custom map markers are obtained from [Flaticon](https://www.flaticon.com/).
 The icons and markers are made by Vectorslab, Freepik and Pixel perfect.

-3. CSS bounce animation
+3. Foursquared
-    - Code for the bounce animation is taken and adapted from [here](https://css-tricks.com/making-css-animations-feel-natural/).
+      - Use foursquared for the food search

-4. Regular expression syntax for coordinates
+4. PokeApi
-    - The regular expressions for matching coordinates (latitude and longitude) are taken from [here](https://stackoverflow.com/questions/3518504/regular-expression-for-matching-latitude-longitude-coordinates).
+       - To extract Pokemon Data